 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
-It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
+It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or on neighbouring property or land.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
+This plant is dormant during the winter months.